Tethered Spinal Cord

 This condition is similar to a lipomyelomeningcele.
 In this type of tethering, the spinal cord extends through its bony housing and is surrounded by fat.

-In this situation, the spinal cord splits into two hemicords that may or may not rejoin into a single structure prior to ending at the filum.
+In this situation, the spinal cord splits into two hemicords that may or may not rejoin into a single structure before ending at the filum.
 In this condition, there may be a bony spur or fibrous septum (or wall) between the two hemicords.

 Dermal Sinus Tracts